 Political ecology, tropical agriculture, environment and development policy, and livelihood security

-Professor and Chair of Hispanic Studies, Professor of Latin American Studies
+Professor of Hispanic & Latin American Studies

 Trans-Atlantic literatures of the 16th and 17th centuries, and colonial and contemporary Afro-Caribbean texts

 Environmental policy and politics